linorobot/linorobot2_hardware/README.md

 - **FR_WHEELS_DISTANCE** - The distance between the center of front and rear wheels in meters.
 This only applies to 4wd and mecanum robots.
 Just use the default value if you're using a 2wd robot.

 - **PWM_BITS** - Number of bits in generating the PWM signal.
-You can leave this value as is unless you have very special use case.
+You can leave this value as is unless you have a very special use-case.

+### 4.2 Hardware Pin Assignments
-and the microcontroller pins connected to the motors and encoders.
-Remember to only modify the correct constants under the motor controller macro that you're using ie. #ifdef USE_GENERIC_2_IN_MOTOR_DRIVER.
+Remember to only modify the pin assignments under the motor driver constant that you are using ie. `#ifdef USE_GENERIC_2_IN_MOTOR_DRIVER`.
+You can checkout PJRC [pinout page](https://www.pjrc.com/teensy/pinout.html) for each board's pin layout.

+The pin assignments found in lino_base_config.h are based on Linorobot's PCB board.
+You can wire up your electronic components based on the default pin assignments but you're also free to modify it depending on your setup.
+Just ensure that you're connecting MOTORX_PWM pins to a PWM enabled pin on the microcontroller and reserve SCL and SDA pins for the IMU, and pin 13 (built-in LED) for debugging.

 Robot Orientation:

---------------FRONT--------------
+-------------FRONT-------------

 WHEEL1 WHEEL2 (2WD)